 Unaddressed noise anxiety can exacerbate the issue, making future noisy situations even more stressful for your already anxious dog.

-Given the potential consequences of noise anxiety on a dog’s well-being, dog owners must be able to recognize the signs and take action quickly.
+Given the potential consequences of noise anxiety on a dog’s well-being, dog owners must be able to recognize the signs of anxiety and take action quickly.

 Understanding the Triggers of Noise Anxiety in Dogs